-detection mechanism performs under practical constraints and settings.
-The device information is shown in Figure 10 in Appendix §A.6.
+Exp 11: Evaluations in a real-world setting.
+To validate the utility and scalability of our approach in real-world applications, we utilize 20 real-world edge devices to demonstrate how our anomaly detection mechanism performs under practical constraints and settings.
 In each FL round, we designate 5 devices as malicious.
 The FL client package is integrated into the edge nodes to fetch data from our back-end periodically.
-Due to the challenges posed by real-world settings, such as devices equipped solely with CPUs (lacking GPUs), potential connectivity issues, network latency, and limited storage on edge devices, we select a simple task, i.e., using the MNIST dataset for a logistic regression task, and use our proposed anomaly detection method to prevent against the random weight Byzantine attack.
-The training process is shown in Figure 11 in Appendix §A.6, and the total training time is 221 seconds.
-The CPU utilization and network traffic during training are shown in Figure 12 and Figure 13 in Appendix §A.6, respectively.
+Due to the challenges posed by real-world settings, such as devices equipped solely with CPUs (lacking GPUs), potential connectivity issues, network latency, and limited storage on edge devices, we select a simple task, i.e., using the MNIST dataset for a logistic regression task, to run FL training for 10 rounds, and use our proposed anomaly detection method to prevent against the random weight Byzantine attack.
+We also included a benign case and an attack-only case for comparison, and and the results are shown in Figure 9, with a total training time of 221 seconds.
+Results show that despite the presence of malicious clients and the limitations of edge devices, our approach successfully identifies and mitigates the impact of malicious local models.
+We also demonstrate the detailed training process, the device information, the CPU utilization, and network traffic during training in Figure 12, Figure 13, Figure 14 and Figure 15 in Appendix §A.7, respectively.